|Entrant||HILL+KNOWLTON STRATEGIES Dubai, UNITED ARAB EMIRATES|

 3. KSP Sundays, to ensure that the phone gets its own SOV with content highlighting its features and relating to the overall campaign with football-related visuals and elements.

-4. Highlights Tuesdays, with a video published across our channels collating the best UGC received and making our audience the protagonists.
+4. Highlights Tuesdays, with a video published across our channels collating the best UGC received.

 5. Winner Wednesdays, celebrating a winner each week to maintain the hype and excitement.